Rajiv-Sangle/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem

-Solving the Travelling Salesman Problem using Schoschastic Gradient Descent
+Solving the Travelling Salesman Problem using Stochastic Gradient Descent